Resources

 SNAP Advocacy Toolkit

 Social Network Analysis and systemic advocacy in rural, regional and remote Queensland.
 Developed with the Thriving Queensland Kids Partnership, this toolkit shows how organisations can combine SNA and systemic advocacy to promote change.
+Learn more about our Social Network Analysis practice.

 View on TQKPPublications